 Will recorded audition submissions be considered for artistic scholarship?

 Yes!
-All music audition types (on-campus, virtual, and recorded) are equally considered for artistic scholarship.
+All music audition types (on-campus or recorded) are equally considered for artistic scholarship.

 Can I be eligible for an artistic scholarship as a music minor?

 No. Only music majors are eligible for artistic scholarship.

 Is there a separate application for consideration of artistic scholarship?

 There is no separate application for Meadows artistic scholarships, fellowships, funding, etc. All undergraduate applicants are automatically considered for scholarships and funding opportunities through your application and audition.
 Read more about Meadows scholarships and financial aid.